-This can not always be neatly placed in the main the menu is the one at the very top of the page.
+It can't always be neatly placed in the main menu - the one at the very top of the page.

 In such cases, it is useful to create a kind of sitemap in the footer.
 It is not intrusive at all, since it is displayed only for those who decide to scroll the page to the very bottom.However, it is very useful for those sites whose network of subpages is very wide.